-MUS 205 - Legal Issues in Music, Entertainment, and the Arts MUS 335 - Music Business MUS 336 - Arts Management and Concert Promotion MUS/BUS 399 - Internship MUS 162 - Entrepreneurship for Creative Businesses\\ MUS 408 - Current and Future Issues in the Music Industry\\ \\Students may substitute 4 credits of business elective (chosen in consultation with the faculty adviser) in place of MUS162 and MUS408 12 elective credits in MUS or 8 semester credits in MUS credits and 4 semester credits in MUE (8 credits must be in residence at Augsburg), selected from: MUS 101 - Materials of Music I MUS 102 - Materials of Music II MUS 111 - Aural Skills I MUS 112 - Aural Skills II MUS 130 - Introduction to Music in the Fine Arts MUS 220 - Worlds of Music MUS 241 - History of Jazz (other MUS courses as approved by advisor) \Music Business majors may substitute BUS 254 in place of BUS 242 or 200.
+MUS 205 - Legal Issues in Music, Entertainment, and the Arts MUS 335 - Music Business MUS 336 - Arts Management and Concert Promotion MUS/BUS 399 - Internship MUS 162 - Entrepreneurship for Creative Businesses\\ MUS 408 - Current and Future Issues in the Music Industry\\ 12 elective credits in MUS or 8 semester credits in MUS credits and 4 semester credits in MUE (8 credits must be in residence at Augsburg), selected from: MUS 113 - Music Theory and Aural Skills I MUS 114 - Music Theory and Aural Skills II MUS 130 - Introduction to Music in the Fine Arts MUS 220 - Worlds of Music MUS 241 - History of Jazz (other MUS courses as approved by advisor) \\Students may substitute 4 credits of business elective (chosen in consultation with the faculty adviser) in place of MUS162 and MUS408 \Music Business majors may substitute BUS 254 in place of BUS 242 or 200.
 Graduation Skills Graduation skills in Critical Thinking (CT), Speaking (S), and Writing (W) are embedded throughout the offered courses.
 The Quantitative Reasoning (QR) graduation skill is met by completing two courses: MIS 260 (QF) and either MIS 264 or MIS 379 (QA).
 Transfer students must consult an advisor about potential adjustments to their course requirements to fulfill each of these skills.
 Note: All business majors are encouraged to take KEY 490 - Vocation and the Meaning of Success to fulfill the Augsburg Core Curriculum Senior Keystone Requirement.
 Combined Major in Business Administration and Economics Eleven courses including:

+ACC 221 - Introduction to Financial Accounting

+ACC 222 - Introduction to Managerial Accounting

+BUS 242 - Principles of Management

+or BUS 200 - Exploring Business as a Vocation

+MKT 252 - Principles of Marketing

+MIS 379 - Quantitative Methods for Business and Economics

+or FIN 331 - Financial Management

+One other upper division BUS, ACC, FIN, MIS, or MKT course

+ECO 112 - Principles of Macroeconomics

+ECO 113 - Principles of Microeconomics

+ECO 312 - Intermediate Macroeconomics

+ECO 313 - Intermediate Microeconomics

+One other upper division ECO course

+Graduation Skills

-ACC 221 - Introduction to Financial Accounting ACC 222 - Introduction to Managerial Accounting BUS 242 - Principles of Management or BUS 200 - Exploring Business as a Vocation MKT 252 - Principles of Marketing MIS 379 - Quantitative Methods for Business and Economics or FIN 331 - Financial Management One other upper division BUS, ACC, FIN, MIS, or MKT course ECO 112 - Principles of Macroeconomics ECO 113 - Principles of Microeconomics ECO 312 - Intermediate Macroeconomics ECO 313 - Intermediate Microeconomics One other upper division ECO course Graduation Skills Graduation skills in Critical Thinking (CT), Speaking (S), and Writing (W) are embedded throughout the offered courses and are met by completing the combined major in Business Administration and Economics.
+Graduation skills in Critical Thinking (CT), Speaking (S), and Writing (W) are embedded throughout the offered courses and are met by completing the combined major in Business Administration and Economics.
 The Quantitative Reasoning (QR) graduation skill is met by completing: ECO 112 or 113 (QF) and either MIS 379, ECO 318, or ECO490 (QA).

 Transfer students must consult an advisor about potential adjustments to their course requirements to fulfill each of these skills.

 Note: All business majors are encouraged to take KEY 490 - Vocation and the Meaning of Success to fulfill the Augsburg Core Curriculum Senior Keystone Requirement.

-Minor in Business Administration (open to non-business majors only) Six courses including:
+Minor in Business Administration (open to non-business majors only)

+Six courses including: